leochlon/pythea/README.md

-# Hallucination Risk Calculator & Prompt Re-engineering Toolkit (OpenAI-only)
+# Hallucination Risk Calculator & Prompt Re-engineering Toolkit (Gemini-only)

 **Post-hoc calibration without retraining** for large language models.
 This toolkit turns a raw prompt into:
 1) a **bounded hallucination risk** using the Expectation-level Decompression Law (EDFL), and
 2) a **decision** to **ANSWER** or **REFUSE** under a target SLA, with transparent math (nats).